Trade directory · Danbury metro · Connecticut

 Licensing Requirements

 Connecticut requires Pesticide Applicator License through CT Department of Energy and Environmental Protection.
-Commercial applicators need Category 7A (General Pest Control) certification.
-Must pass written exam, complete 20 hours continuing education every 5 years.
-Business license required through municipality.
-Renewal every 5 years with $75 fee.
+Commercial applicators need Category 7A (General Pest) or 7B (Termite) certification.
+Must pass written exam, complete continuing education requirements, and renew every 5 years.
+Business license required from CT Department of Consumer Protection.

 §2